JerryI/wolfram-js-frontend/docs/parts/writting-a-function.md

 >```
 >and runs the evaluation using written wolfram JS interpreter (see src/core.js)

-Then let's finish the rest of the code
+>> Just a bit more, the rest of the code

 ***src/misc.js*** (added a few lines)
 ```js